-No daytime vibration impacts are anticipated under current train parameters, schedules, headways, and speeds.
 The following impact from the 2005 Final EIR would still apply to the proposed changes to the approved project: NV-4 (Vibration Levels in Buildings from Transit Operations That Exceed Federal Transit Administration Criteria).

-Mitigation: The following mitigation measure identified in the 2005 Final EIR and 2007 Final SEIR would still apply to the proposed changes to the approved project: NV-4b (Use Vibration-Dampening Track Construction Materials).
-Mitigation Measure NV-4b has been revised.
-With inclusion of TDA, vibration would exceed the nighttime impact criteria at 66 sensitive receiver locations at the at-grade and embankment sections of the alignment.
+The following mitigation measure identified in the 2005 Final EIR and 2007 Final SEIR would still apply to the proposed changes to the approved project: NV-4b (Use Vibration-Dampening Track Construction Materials).
+With inclusion of TDA, vibration would exceed the nighttime impact criteria at 72 sensitive receiver locations at the at-grade and embankment sections of the alignment.

-If a 5-Hertz floating slab track (FST) or a bridge bearing vibration isolation system2 is included as mitigation, the nighttime impact criteria would not be exceeded at any sensitive receptor locations.
+If a 5-Hertz floating slab track (FST) or a bridge bearing vibration isolation system is included as mitigation, the nighttime impact criteria would not be exceeded at any sensitive receptor locations.
 In addition, reducing train speed typically results in lower groundborne vibration levels.
 Specifically, if speeds are reduced from 55 mph to 35 mph between 10:00 pm and 7:00 am, the nighttime impact criteria would not be exceeded at any sensitive receptor locations.

 VTA is not recommending to include FST or a bridge bearing isolation system as mitigation for several reasons.
-Future vibration levels, which include a + 3 VdB safety factor, are at or slightly above the nighttime vibration impact criteria at many impacted locations, and may not actually exceed the threshold in operation.
+Future vibration levels, which include a +3 VdB safety factor, are at or slightly above the nighttime vibration impact criteria at many impacted locations, and may not actually exceed the threshold in operation.
 Many impacted locations are up to 100 feet from the aerial guideway, which is much farther than the typical distance at which nighttime vibration impacts are experienced.
 In addition, it is VTA's understanding that FST has not been installed on any aerial guideways in the United States and a bridge bearing isolation system has only been recently installed on one aerial structure in the United States.
 VTA is only aware of one example of FST installed on an aerial guideway on Hong Kong's KCRC West Rail and of one example of a bridge bearing vibration isolation system installed on an aerial structure at Miami Central Station, on the All Aboard Florida-Brightline network.
 Thus, there is limited information on the effectiveness of FST and bridge bearing isolation systems on aerial structures.